danrot/danrot.github.io/_posts/2024-10-19-writing-high-quality-tests.md

 ---

 Unfortunately, tests still do not get the attention they would deserve in many organizations.
-Sometimes it feels like developers feel guilty if they are no writing any tests, but at the same time test code is often not properly reviewed.
+Sometimes it feels like developers feel guilty if they are not writing any tests, and at the same time test code is often not properly reviewed.
-Instead, the only thing that is often checked in a review is if there are tests, which is a shame, because just having tests is not good enough.
+Instead, the only thing that is often checked in a review is if there are any tests, which is a shame, because **just having tests is not good enough**.
 Actually, they should be of at least the same quality as all other code in a project, if not even of higher quality.
 Otherwise testing might indeed hold you back, since tests fail far too often, are hard to understand, or take way too long to run.
 I have already discussed some of these points in [my blog post about using in-memory implementations instead of repository mocks](/2023/09/22/avoid-mocking-repositories-by-using-in-memory-implementations.html).
 Now I want to discuss some other, more general, things I look out for when writing tests.

-## Minimalism is your friend
+## Minimalism is key

 [Stack Overflow asks you to add minimal, reproducible examples to questions](https://stackoverflow.com/help/minimal-reproducible-example), and in my opinion this is also very good advice